 Not so fast.

-Let's say you have $1,00 in your Stash account.
-And you just want to give Stash a try, so you go for Stash Beginner at $1/month.
+Let’s say you have $1,00 in your Stash account.
+And you just want to give Stash a try, so you go for Stash Growth at $3/month.

 My point is that comparing the cost of Stash to Netflix isn’t a meaningful comparison.
 We should be comparing it to other investment platforms.